RichKMLS/Random-Number-3D-Wheel-in-Excel/README.md

 # Random-Number-3D-Wheel-in-Excel
-Used to demonstrate how to integrate VBA with 3D shapes to deliver smooth and simple animations.
+Used to demonstrate how VBA can be integrated with 3D shapes to deliver smooth and simple animations.

+###### For best results run the following via command prompt or through a shortcut:

+        "C:\Program Files (x86)\Microsoft Office\root\Office16\EXCEL.EXE" /e /x "C:\Path\to\theAmazingSpinningWheel.xlsm"

+---

-Todo: Add Excel file containing 3D shapes.
+ToDo: Add the actual Excel file containing the 3D shapes. (theAmazingSpinningWheel.xlsm)